-4.5 Competency Restoration Treatment
+4.3 Competency Restoration Treatment

-Treatment programs for the restoration of competence typically target mental disorders that interfere with a person's competency to stand trial.
-Improvement in the underlying mental disorder often results in improvement in the individual's competency to stand trial.
+Treatment programs for the restoration of competence typically target mental disorder/cognitive impairment and competence-related abilities.
+Improvement in the underlying mental disorder or cognitive impairment often results in improvement in competence-related deficits.
 The most common form of treatment for restoration of competence involves the administration of psychiatric medication.